 Many people who stop or cut back on alcohol experience significant withdrawal complications; five to 10% of these may develop delirium tremens (DTs), which can be fatal without immediate medical intervention.
 The illness claims the lives of up to 4% of people hospitalized with the condition.

 Delirium tremens, also called alcohol withdrawal delirium, occurs because of brain chemistry imbalances following the cessation of long-term alcohol intake.
 It can also develop if a person couples alcohol cessation with consuming too few nutrients.
 The changes in the brain can induce life-threatening disruptions in circulation, breathing, and temperature regulation.
-Delirium tremens can also result from aninfection or head injury.
+Delirium tremens can also result from aninfection or head injury in those with alcohol dependency.

 Symptoms of delirium tremens typically manifest after one to three days of abstinence, though they can begin as few as eight hours or as long as 10 days after the last drink.
 The condition can persist for up to eight days, though most people experience symptoms for two to three days.
 People with DTs may experience

 Risk factors of delirium tremens include abnormal liver function and a history of delirium tremens and withdrawal seizures.
 DTs commonly affects individuals who have consumed alcohol heavily for over 10 years.
-Daily intake over several months of seven to eight pints of beer, four to five pints of wine, or one pint of hard alcohol significantly increases the risk of developing DTs.
+For men, 15 or more drinks a week is considered heavy drinking, and for women, 8 or more.
+One drink is the equivalent of 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of distilled spirit.

 Co-occurring medical illnesses increase the risk, as well.
 Advancing age is also strongly associated with these severe alcohol withdrawal symptoms.

 Approximately three to five percent of people hospitalized with alcohol withdrawal syndrome experience delirium tremens.
 Without intervention, DTs can lead to death in up to 37% of these individuals.
 Early treatment decreases the mortality rate to under 5%.
-Common causes of DTs-related mortality include cardiac arrhythmias, infection, and respiratory collapse.
+Common causes of DTs-related mortality include cardiac arrhythmias and other heart complications, infection, and respiratory collapse.
 Pancreatitis, older age, and other medical issues also increase the risk of fatality.

 Typically, a health care provider renders a diagnosis of delirium tremens in the emergency room.
 The practitioner performs a physical exam, looking for signs, which include heavy sweating, irregular or rapid heart rate, and increased startle reflex.
 Medical personnel may also run tests on blood magnesium and phosphate levels, a toxicology screen, and an electroencephalogram (EEG).